damian0815/reaper-pyramid-reclock/README.md

 ![Reaper sync settings](https://github.com/damian0815/reaper-pyramid-reclock/raw/main/How-to/REAPER%20-%20sync%20settings.png)

-5. Open project-template.RPP.
+5. Open `project-template.RPP`.
 Press Stop on Pyramid.

 6. **THIS IS EXTREMELY IMPORTANT** - Press Pause in Reaper AND THEN press Record in Reaper.
 There will be no flashing “Waiting for sync” message.
 Press Play on Pyramid to make Reaper will start recording. **IF YOU ONLY PRESS RECORD IN REAPER WITHOUT PRESSING PAUSE FIRST YOU’LL GET THE FLASHING RED WINDOW BUT RECORDING WILL NOT START WHEN YOU PRESS PLAY ON PYRAMID**.
 I think I know why this is happening but it would be complicated to explain and I might be wrong.